bibliophonix/topical/README.md

 ## Acknowledgments

 The primary code for this project is derived from an object-oriented port of David Mimno's [jsLDA](https://github.com/mimno/jsLDA).
-The primary topic modeling class wraps the extracts the topic modeling code from jsLDA's jslda.js code in a JavaScript object for reuse.
+The primary topic modeling class wraps the topic modeling code from jsLDA's jslda.js code in a JavaScript object for reuse.